 Credit Card vs. Debit Card for Children

-The fundamental difference between a credit and debit card is that debit cards allow users to spend only the money they have deposited in the bank.
+The fundamental difference between a credit and debit cards is that debit cards allow users to spend only the money they’ve deposited in the bank.
 Conversely, credit cards allow users to borrow from the bank up to a specific limit.

 Prepaid Debit Cards for Kids vs. Regular Debit Cards